DynNPC: Finding More Violations Induced by ADS in Simulation Testing through Dynamic NPC Behavior Generation: Introduction

-The main contributions of our work are summarized as follows: \begin{itemize}[leftmargin=*] \item \todo{We propose adversarial NPC vehicles that can adopt reasonable behaviors and dynamically adjust their maneuvers to improve the interactions with the EGO vehicle guided by behavior~trees.} \item We design and implement a novel simulation testing approach, \tool, to automatically generate and execute adversarial scenarios in the simulator, maximizing the possibility of violation scenarios caused by the EGO vehicle. \item We conduct experiments with a random approach and three state-of-the-art scenario-based testing approaches to demonstrate \tool's effectiveness and efficiency in finding violations caused by ADSs. \end{itemize}
+In summary, this work makes the following main contributions. \begin{itemize}[leftmargin=*] \item We dynamically generate the behaviors of NPC vehicles using different driving strategies during simulation execution based on traffic signals and the real-time behavior of the Ego vehicle. \item We design and implement \tool, a novel search-based testing framework that integrates runtime NPC maneuver decision, online trajectory generation, scenario generation, and scenario execution to improve the possibility of finding Ego-induced violations in ADS simulation testing. \item We conduct experiments with four state-of-the-art scenario-based testing approaches to demonstrate \tool's effectiveness and efficiency in finding violation scenarios induced by ADSs. \end{itemize}